npmcomponent/philbooth-spooks.js/README.md

 although it doesn't have to.

-`options.log` must be a non-null object that will be used to store the count of calls made to the spy any arguments passed to it and the `this` context for each call, on the `counts[name]`, `args[name]` and `these[name]` properties respectively.
+`options.log` must be a non-null object that will be used to store the count of calls made to the spy, any arguments passed to it and the `this` context for each call, on the `counts[name]`, `args[name]` and `these[name]` properties respectively.